← Back to blog

 Configuration (.env)

-Environment variables can be set directly in the docker-compose.yml as shown above, or placed in a separate .env file in the same directory:
+Environment variables can be set directly in the docker-compose.yml as shown above, or placed in a separate .env file in the same directory.
+If you use a .env file, you must explicitly reference it in docker-compose.yml — otherwise the values will not be passed into the container:

 NEXTAUTH_SECRET=your-secret-here